Vikyath-N/Landscape_Change_Detection/README.md

 ## Project Overview

-This project aims to assess landscape changes around various lakes in California over a period of approximately 5 years.
-Utilizing the power of Python and advanced image processing AI tools, the project focuses on detecting significant changes in the landscapes of these lakes.
+This project aims to assess landscape changes around various lakes in California over approximately 5 years.
+Utilizing the power of Python and advanced image-processing AI tools, the project focuses on detecting significant changes in the landscapes of these lakes.
 The primary goal is to quantify and visualize the environmental changes that have occurred, providing insights into the effects of climate change, human activities, or natural factors on these ecosystems.

 ## How It Works